An order with a huge variety of birds. Hover over a series of photos to control the images. If you see an ID error, please contact me!

 Curve-billed Thrasher (Toxostoma curvirostre)

-For me a thrasher's call, more than any other, means that I'm living where I ought to live.
+For me a thrasher's call, more than any other bird call, means I'm living where I ought to live.

 Paridae (Chickadees and Titmice)